 • Every AI tool will only be as good as its data.
 Worst, these tools are disincentivizing good data which foreshadows some problems for people over dependent on them.

 • Many AI tools are not energy efficient compared to already existing technology in many cases.
 Be careful about using these AI tools where a more efficient tool already exists.
+I've seen this with dashboards; you replace a dashboard with an AI agent, but you're now paying one hundred multiples the cost, plus you're now dependent on an AI tool.
+If energy and resource costs for AI rise - and they will - you're stuck with an inferior and expensive solution.

 • AI is only a tool and should be used like a tool.
 You don't use a hammer to bead weld and you don't use a chainsaw to clear a drain.